wjsutton/games_night_viz/1_player_select.md

 7. Determine which components (driver, kart body, tires and glider) are available at the start of the game
 8. Create a flag for any kart combination that requires an unlock, i.e. any components not available at the start of the game
 9. Create a rank for each driver and if an unlock is required, ordered by the highest overall total descending, then by speed descending and handling descending
-10. Filter the data so just the best kart for each driver and if an unlock is required
+10. Filter the data so just the best kart for each driver and if an unlock is required, split any ties so we end with 1 kart per driver
 11. Optional: Join each component to an image so you know what to look out for in the game
 12. [Output the data](https://github.com/wjsutton/games_night_viz/blob/main/data_prep/output_level_1_mario_kart_8.csv)